wangmj17/JSONBench/README.md

 This benchmark compares the native JSON support of the most popular analytical databases.

-The dataset is a collection of files containing JSON objects delimited by newline (ndjson).
+The [dataset](https://clickhouse.com/blog/bluesky-json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#the-json-dataset---a-billion-bluesky-events) is a collection of files containing JSON objects delimited by newline (ndjson).
 This was obtained using Jetstream to collect Bluesky events.
 The dataset contains 1 billion Bluesky events and is currently hosted on a public S3 bucket.

+We wrote a [detailed blog post](https://clickhouse.com/blog/bluesky-json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql) on JSONBench, explaining how it works and showcasing benchmark results for the first five databases: ClickHouse, MongoDB, Elasticsearch, DuckDB, and PostgreSQL.

 ## Principles

-The main principles of this benchmark are:
+The [main principles](https://clickhouse.com/blog/bluesky-json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#benchmark-methodology) of this benchmark are:

 ### Reproducibility